armory/docs/content/en/continuous-deployment/armory-admin/dinghy-enable.md

 ### Enable Bitbucket Server (Stash) and Bitbucket Cloud

 Bitbucket has both cloud and server offerings.
 See the Atlassian [docs](https://confluence.atlassian.com/bitbucketserver/bitbucket-rebrand-faq-779298912.html) for more on the name change from Stash to Bitbucket Server.
 Consult your company's Bitbucket support desk if you need help determining what flavor and version of Bitbucket you are using.

+Add the Bitbucket configuration to your `SpinnakerService` manifest:

 {{< prism lang="yaml" line="11-15" >}}
 apiVersion: spinnaker.armory.io/{{< param operator-extended-crd-version >}}